-Federal regulations provide new definitions of sexual harassment and mandated grievance procedures for addressing allegations specific to sexual harassment.
-Under the new regulations for Title IX of the Education Amendments of 1972, conduct on the basis of sex that satisfies one or more of the following may constitute sex discrimination or sexual harassment and will be addressed according to the protections afforded in this policy:
+Federal regulations provide definitions of sexual harassment and mandated grievance procedures for addressing allegations specific to sexual harassment.
+Under the regulations for Title IX of the Education Amendments of 1972, conduct on the basis of sex that satisfies one or more of the following may constitute sex discrimination or sexual harassment and other harassment on the basis of sex, and will be addressed according to the protections afforded in this policy:

-- An employee conditioning the provision of an aid, benefit, or service of the District on an individual's participation in unwelcome sexual conduct; - Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the District's education program or activity; - Sexual assault an offense classified as a forcible or nonforcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation [See Attachment K for policy definitions related to sexual assault]; - Dating violence violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim; and where the existence of such a relationship shall be determined based on a consideration of the following factors: the length of the relationship, the type of relationship, the frequency of interaction between the persons involved in the relationship; - Domestic violence includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction; or

-Stalking - engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for his or her safety or the safety of others; or suffer substantial emotional distress.
+- An employee conditioning the provision of an aid, benefit, or service of the District on an individual's participation in unwelcome sexual conduct; - Unwelcome sex-based conduct that, based on the totality of the circumstances, is subjectively and objectively offensive and is so severe or pervasive that it limits or denies a person's ability to participate in or benefit from the recipient's education program or activity (i.e., creates a hostile environment).
+Sexual assault an offense classified as a forcible or nonforcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation [See Attachment F for policy definitions related to sexual assault]; - Dating violence violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim; and where the existence of such a relationship shall be determined based on a consideration of the following factors: the length of the relationship, the type of relationship, the frequency of interaction between the persons involved in the relationship; - Domestic violence includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction; or - Stalking engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for his or her safety or the safety of others; or suffer substantial emotional distress.